An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 PICOS-powered Ethernet switches use Multi-Chassis Link Aggregation (MLAG) technology to connect devices, enabling each one to connect to a pair of Pica8 switches with all links running active/active to improve resiliency.
 There’s no need to block certain links, as with the spanning tree protocol (STP), resulting in improved bandwidth utilization and performance.
 MLAG peer switches synchronize forwarding state between them, so if a leaf or spine switch fails, traffic is automatically rerouted for continuous uptime.

-CROSSFLOW ENABLES OPEN INTENT-BASED NETWORKING
+CROSSFLOW ENABLES INTENT-BASED NETWORKING

 CrossFlow™ is another Pica-only innovation that breaks new networking ground.
 Previously, the state of the art in IP switching was hybrid Layer 2/Layer 3 switches, where some ports operated with the traditional L2/L3 stack software while others were under the control of a software defined network (SDN) controller.
 But, critically, each port supported just one or the other – L2/L3 or SDN, not both.